ropensci/dev_guide/templates/book-release.md

 - [ ] For each contribution/change make sure the NEWS in Appendix.Rmd were updated.

-- [ ] Plan a date for release in communication with `@stefaniebutland` who will give you a date for publishing a blog post / tech note.
+- [ ] Plan a date for release in communication with rOpenSci's Community Manager who will give you a date for publishing a blog post / tech note.

 ### 2 weeks prior to release

-- [ ] Draft a blog post / tech note about the release with enough advance for editors and then Stef to review it (2 weeks).
+- [ ] Draft a blog post / tech note about the release with enough advance for editors and then Community Manager to review it (2 weeks).
 [Example](https://github.com/ropensci/roweb2/pull/452), [General blog post instructions](https://github.com/ropensci/roweb2#contributing-a-blog-post), [specific instructions for release posts](#releaseblogpost).

 - [ ] Make a PR from the dev branch to the master branch, ping editors on GitHub and Slack.
 Mention the blog post draft in a comment on this PR.